SUWA’s Field Volunteer Program

 We are project and site specific with everything we do.
 Each trip maintains its own criteria for participation.
 We work with individuals to determine the best project for their skill and fitness levels.
-We have opportunities for all ages, from youth to elder.
+We offer opportunities for all ages.
 Our process of recruiting volunteers is transparent and meticulous.
 We believe that everyone can deserves the opportunity to experience their public lands and we strive to provide those opportunities to all people.
 We work hard to match the right opportunity with the right volunteer.

 A Culture of Cooperation

 Our volunteers come from all walks of life and backgrounds.
 While many of us will find we share certain ethics and opinions, we remain open to different perspectives and dissenting views.
 We do not discourage or belittle others.
 While working, traveling, eating, and camping together in the field we are observant collaborators and attentive listeners.
 We are here to learn from one another, from our guides